Equity in the provision of medical care

-In January the ratings of V. Putin, M. Mishustin, the State Duma and the Government of the Russian Federation have grown.
-Half of Russians believe that things in the country are going in the right direction.
+In February the ratings of V. Putin, the State Duma, the Government of the Russian Federation and heads of republics.
+52% of Russians believe that things in the country are going in the right direction.
+By 3% – up to 14% rose the confidence of Russians in S. Lavrov and V. Zhirinovsky, the level of trust in other politicians has not changed much.
+The survey was conducted from 17 to 21 February.

 Anti-Russian sanctions